csauve/node-greenman/README.md

 ## Contributing & to-do list
 Pull requests happily accepted.
 This project is not yet at 1.0.0, so there's still some work to do:
-* Compare node-irc to IRC-js as a potential foundation
 * Create test cases, hardening for 1.0.0

 ## License